South Adelaide Football Club: Home grounds

-In 1969 South Road Recreation Ground at St Marys, South Australia later renamed Panther Park was earmarked to be South's new home ground with plans to build a grandstand but only the change rooms were built and it was used as a training base and for South's junior teams.
-South Adelaide's clubrooms were based at Panther Park but home games continued to be played at Adelaide Oval until 1995 when the club moved to Noarlunga and its new ground Magain Stadium (then called Noarlunga Oval).
-With the exception of 1904 when they played at the now defunct Jubilee Oval, the Panthers played all their home games at the Adelaide Oval (ironically located on the northern side of the Adelaide city centre) while in 1992 and 1993 they played two games at the Bice Oval in the southern suburb of Christies Beach to gauge support in the area for the Panthers.
-The oval, located only 1 km from where Hickinbotham Oval now sits, was packed to capacity in 1993 with approximately 8,000 crammed in to see South take on “local” rival Glenelg.
-It was following this game that the South Adelaide Football Club made the decision to move permanently to Noarlunga.
+In 1969 South Road Recreation Ground at St Marys, South Australia, later renamed Panther Park, was earmarked to be South's new home ground with plans to build a grandstand, but only the change rooms were built and it was used as a training base and for South's junior teams.
+South Adelaide's clubrooms were based at Panther Park, but home games continued to be played at Adelaide Oval until 1995, when the club moved to Noarlunga and its new ground Magain Stadium (then called Noarlunga Oval).
+With the exception of 1904, when they played at the now defunct Jubilee Oval, the Panthers played all their home games at the Adelaide Oval (ironically located on the northern side of the Adelaide city centre), while in 1992 and 1993 they played two games at the Bice Oval in the southern suburb of Christies Beach to gauge support in the area for the Panthers.
+The oval, located only 1 km from where Hickinbotham Oval now sits, was packed to capacity in 1993 with approximately 8,000 crammed in to see South take on "local" rival Glenelg.
+Following this game the South Adelaide Football Club made the decision to move permanently to Noarlunga.

 South Adelaide christened their new home at Noarlunga in Round 8 of the 1995 SANFL season.
 The opening game at Noarlunga also saw the ground record crowd of 10,123 when Glenelg defeated the Panthers by 47 points.
 Originally called Noarlunga Oval, the name was officially changed to Hickinbotham Oval in 2005 to honour former Panther and successful property developer, the late Alan Hickinbotham.

 In late 2010 the South Adelaide Football Club obtained permission from the City of Onkaparinga to install four light towers at the oval with the intent to host night SANFL games at the venue.
 Unlike other SANFL grounds which had lights installed, Hickenbotham Oval is not surrounded by housing and permission to build the lights was easily obtained as they were ruled to have minimal impact on the local residents.
 The first game played under lights on 9 April 2011 saw South defeat North Adelaide in front of 2,630.
 The record night attendance at the oval was set just a few weeks later in Round 4 of the 2011 SANFL season when 2,700 saw the clash between the Panthers and Port Adelaide.